smintio/CLAPI-C-Picturepark-Integration/README.md

 - Automatically parse keywords to Picturepark taxononmy
 - UI indicators
-- Update of already uploaded assets (updated license purchase transaction metadata)
 - Display generic metadata references with name instead of a GUID in Picturepark
+- Handling of cancelled license purchase transactions

 *Generic set-up*